meonkeys/2019-rpi-talk/slides.md

 * Blog <http://adammonsen.com>
 * Email <adam@adammonsen.com>

-SpeakerNote: Lotsa "m"s up there.
-I want to hear what works for you or what I could do better.
+SpeakerNote: Lotsa "m"s up there.☺ I want to hear what works for you or what I could do better.
 Please let me know!